-This page contains official 2022 WAEC and JAMB subject combination (admission requirements) for Arabic Studies, including the List of Nigeria Universities Offering this Course, A level requirements and much more.
+This page contains 2023 WAEC and JAMB subject combination (admission requirements) for Arabic Studies, including the List of Nigeria Universities Offering this Course, A level requirements and much more.

 |Qualification||B.A.
 B.Sc.
 (Hons.)|

 |How many years||3 – 4 Years|

 |Who can study this course||Art and commercial student|

 |Got question?||Click here|

 On this page, I will guide you on the required O level subject combination to study Arabic Studies. if you are a returning visitor, you can skip reading repetitive paragraphs.